-Sharm el-Sheikh offers a choice of must-see sightseeing attractions for adventurous couples celebrating a honeymoon or romantic getaway, including:
+Sharm el-Sheikh and the surrounding region offer a choice of must-see attractions for adventurous couples.

 Consistently rated as one of the world’s most exhilarating dive locations, Ras Mohammed offers several stunning dive sites to match every skill level.

 Two hundred species of hard and soft coral, 1000 species of fish, 40 species of starfish, 25 species of sea urchins and more than 100 species of mollusc and crustaceans are all clearly visible in the clear, Prussian-blue waters of the Red Sea.